legenddaniel/provincial-population-canada/README.md

 Bugs:

-    1. On ie the `.css` might not be loaded at the first time, try refresh or resize it.
+    1. On ie the style might not be loaded at the first time, try refresh or resize it.

     1. On chrome and ie the province images are not fully stretching across the viewport.